1. What is the SLF, why does it exist?

 3. Will SLF help writers find agents?

-4. Will the SLF offer a mentorship program, matching up new writers, editors, publishers with more experienced ford?
+4. Will the SLF offer a mentorship program, matching up new writers, editors, publishers with more experienced folk?

 1. What are the committees and staff positions available?